tainguyen103/DecidingCreditLoaner/README.md

 ## 5. Programming Report
 The fully-annotated code report can be found in the MLDecidingCreditLoaner.ipynb file in the root directory of the project.

-# Project 2: Mobile (Linear Discriminant Analysis)
+# Sub-Project 2: Mobile (Linear Discriminant Analysis)
 ![rodion-kutsaiev-0VGG7cqTwCo-unsplash](https://github.com/tainguyen103/DecidingCreditLoaner/assets/108405800/ee4a3b3d-0842-4138-b94c-b588755a8d32)